 Black Sheep of the Family: How to Survive and Thrive

 Whilst family reunion on special occasions such as Christmas and Thanksgiving can be a celebratory and joyous time for some, very few people have the ‘ideal families’.
 For many others, family’ is not a place for them to safely lean on, call on, or gain support from.
-It may even be laden with toxic dynamic or traumatic memories.
+It may even be laden with toxic dynamics or traumatic memories.

 If you were the black sheep of the family, you might have gone through a lot of personal development work, therapy and healing to get to where you are, despite the shame, guilt and trauma you were made to carry.